MicrosoftDocs/architecture-center/docs/data-science-process/team-data-science-process-for-data-scientists.md

 In this stage, after you develop and validate your model, Machine Learning deploys it for use in production environments.

-- **Model deployment**: Provides various deployment options, including Azure Kubernetes Service (AKS) and edge devices, which enables flexible deployment strategies.
+- **Model deployment**: Provides various deployment options, including Azure Kubernetes Service (AKS) and edge devices, which enable flexible deployment strategies.

 - **Endpoint management**: Provides tools for managing endpoints for real-time and batch predictions and helps with scalable and reliable model serving.

-- **Continuous integration and continuous deployment (CI/CD)**: Integrates with Azure DevOps, which enables continuous integration and continuous deployment (CI/CD) for machine learning models, to build repeatable transitions from development to production.
+- **Continuous integration and continuous deployment (CI/CD)**: Integrates with Azure DevOps, which enables CI/CD for machine learning models, to build repeatable transitions from development to production.

 #### Customer acceptance